 Watch the Avatar 2 trailer here:

-We get Saldana and Worthington’s characters, and lots of water, in keeping with the sequel’s subtitle.
+We get Saldana and Worthington’s characters and lots of water, in keeping with the sequel’s subtitle.
 It looks like Pandora is still being invaded for Unobtainium, leading to yet another struggle for the Na’Vi to protect their home.
 A second trailer dropped on November 11.

 We got an official synopsis of Avatar 2 with the trailer: “Set more than a decade after the events of the first film, Avatar: The Way of Water begins to tell the story of the Sully family (Jake, Neytiri, and their kids), the trouble that follows them, the lengths they go to keep each other safe, the battles they fight to stay alive, and the tragedies they endure.”